truenas/documentation/content/en/hub/sharing/iscsi/iscsi-share.md

 Alternatively, you can enter <code>sudo iscsiadm -m discovery -t st -p <i>IPofTrueNASsystem</i></code> to get the same output.
 Take note of the basename and target name given in the output.
 You will need it to login to the iSCSI share.

-When a Portal Discovery Authentication Method is set to CHAP, the three following lines need to be added to /etc/iscsi/iscsid.conf.
+When a Portal *Discovery Authentication Method* is set to *CHAP*, these three lines need to be added to <file>/etc/iscsi/iscsid.conf</file>.
 ```
 discovery.sendtargets.auth.authmethod = CHAP
 discovery.sendtargets.auth.username = user
 discovery.sendtargets.auth.password = secret
 ```
-The user for discovery.sendtargets.auth.username is the user set in the Authorized Access used by the Portal of the iSCSI share.
-Likewise, the password to use for discovery.sendtargets.auth.password is the Authorized Access secret.
-Without those lines, the iscsiadm will not discover the Portal with the CHAP authentication method.
+The user for `discovery.sendtargets.auth.username` is the user set in the Authorized Access used by the Portal of the iSCSI share.
+Likewise, the password to use for `discovery.sendtargets.auth.password` is the Authorized Access secret.
+Without these lines, the iscsiadm will not discover the Portal with the CHAP authentication method.

 Next, run the command <code>sudo iscsiadm \--mode node \--targetname <i>basename</i>:<i>targetname</i> \--portal <i>IPofTrueNASsystem</i> \--login</code> where *basename* and *targetname* is the information you got from the discovery command.